elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

    ![Review run output artifacts](doc/images/inspect-object-storage-bucket-content.png)

-   If pipeline execution completed successfully the bucket contains for each node the following artifacts:
+   The bucket contains for each node the following artifacts:
       - a `tar.gz` archive containing the original notebook or script and, if applicable, its declared file dependencies
       - if the node is associated with a notebook, the artifacts include the completed notebook with it's populated output cells and an HTML version of the completed notebook
       - if the node is associated with a script, the artifacts include the console output that the script produced